steschwa/batdocs-primitives/README.md

     * `yarn version:minor`
     * `yarn version:major`

-2. Create a release commit **release: bump version to X.X.X**
+2. Create a release commit **release: bump version to X.X.X** and tag **vX.X.X**

+3. Push changes to version control

-3. Build new versions of the packages: `yarn build`
+4. Build new versions of the packages: `yarn build`

-4. Publish new packages to NPM: `yarn publish`
+5. Publish new packages to NPM: `yarn publish`